This information has been adapted for the following New York Counties: Dutchess, Orange, Putnam, Rockland, and Westchester.

 You can file a petition for custody or visitation in the county where your child lives.
 A petition is a written request.
-Judges often make decisions about custody and visitation at the same time in Family Court.
-If the parents are getting divorced, then custody and visitation will usually be decided in Supreme Court along with the divorce.
+Judges often decides custody and visitation at the same time in Family Court.
+If you are getting divorced, custody and visitation are usually decided in Supreme Court with the divorce.

 Who can file for custody?

 Any legal parent can file for custody of their child.
-Anyone else who plays an important role in the life of the child (such as a relative or family friend) may also ask the court for custody.
+Anyone else who plays an important role in the child’s life (such as a relative or family friend) may also ask the court for custody.
 If you are not a parent, the judge will look at the case differently to see if you can get custody.
-See page 3 of this guide for more information.
+See page 2 of this guide for more information.